modernish/modernish/README.md

 other arithmetic contexts on all POSIX shells.
 If not, or if *string* is omitted, it returns false.

-`str isvarname`: Returns true if the *string* is valid portable shell variable or function name.
+`str isvarname`: Returns true if the *string* is a valid portable shell variable or function name.
 If not, or if *string* is omitted, it returns false.

 #### File type tests ####